identinet/did-web-server/docs/src/content/docs/did-management/deactivate-did.md

   order: 4
 ---

-Deactivating a DID is a resverved operation for the server's owner.
+Deactivating a DID is a reserved operation for the server's owner.
 The steps for registering a DID are described in the [Getting Started guide](/getting-started).

 ## Deactivate did:web DID

-did-web-server uses DIDs, Verifiable Credentials (VCs) and Verfiable Presentations (VPs) to verify access and encode data.
+did-web-server uses DIDs, Verifiable Credentials (VCs) and Verifiable Presentations (VPs) to verify access and encode data.
 The following diagram depicts the preparation process for removing a DID document from the server:

-1. The DID document is reqiured and can be fetched from the server.
+1. The DID document is required and can be fetched from the server.
 2. A Verifiable Credential is created that includes the DID document.
 The VC is signed by an authorized key.
 3. A Verifiable Presentation is created that includes the VC.
 The VP is signed by an authorized key.
 To mitigate replay attacks, the VP must also contain specific proof parameters that can be retrieved from did-web-server.
-4. If the submitted VP and VC are successfully verfied, the included DID document is removed from the server.
+4. If the submitted VP and VC are successfully verified, the included DID document is removed from the server.

 ![Component diagram for creating and updating a DID document](/figures/did-creation-components.svg)